bitdruid/python-wayback-machine-downloader/README.md

    - `--end`: Timestamp to end searching.

 ### Additional behavior manipulation
-- **`--skip`** `<path>`:<br>
-Path defaults to output-dir.
-Saves a logfile with successfull downloaded urls.
-Checks `waybackup_<domain>.skip` for these URLs to skip downloading.
-If no skipping-file exists, it will be created.
-Useful for interrupted downloads.
-Files are checked by their root-domain, ensuring consistency across queries.
-This means that if you download `http://example.com/subdir1/` and later `http://example.com`, the second query will skip the first path.

 - **`--csv`** `<path>`:<br>
 Path defaults to output-dir.
 Saves a CSV file with the json-response for successfull downloads.
 If `--list` is set, the CSV contains the CDX list of snapshots.
 If `--current` or `--full` is set, CSV contains downloaded files.
 Named as `waybackup_<sanitized_url>.csv`.

+- **`--skip`** `<path>`:<br>
+Path defaults to output-dir.
+Checks for an existing `waybackup_<domain>.csv` for URLs to skip downloading.
+Useful for interrupted downloads.
+Files are checked by their root-domain, ensuring consistency across queries.
+This means that if you download `http://example.com/subdir1/` and later `http://example.com`, the second query will skip the first path.

 - **`--no-redirect`**:<br>
 Disables following redirects of snapshots.
 Useful for preventing timestamp-folder mismatches caused by Archive.org redirects.